IT-Administrators/pymarkdownroh/README.md

 # pymarkdownroh

-_The pymarkdownroh package contains pyhton modules to create markdown text from python scripts._
+_The pymarkdownroh package contains python modules to create markdown text from python scripts._

 ## Table of Contents